 Recycle Office Supplies!

 Do you have extra reams of paper, or an unused toner cartridge for a printer your office no longer owns?
 Don’t throw it out!
 Visit the URI Office Supply Exchange website to post it as a supply available for other URI offices.
 You can also go to this site to search for supplies another office no longer needs.
-Easily accessible on Sakai, just let us know if you want to participate so we can add you to the site.
+Easily accessible on Sakai visit the website to get started.

 Laboratory Security Awareness